Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Her communicator pinged: Trrrk’k.

-“Yes, Skipper?”
+"Yes, Skipper?"

-*“They are away and safely collected.
+*"They are away and safely collected.
 The time has come to put your plan into action.
-Is everything ready?”*
+Is everything ready?"*

-“Just tell Moj to get us down among the rings.
-I’ll take care of the rest,” Dora promised.
+"Just tell Moj to get us down among the rings.
+I’ll take care of the rest," Dora promised.
 She turned to the door and trotted to her drone control station as quickly as she could.
 She was well-rested, had taken some stimulants, knew *exactly* what she had to do…Now to do it.

 And maybe, if she was clever enough, they’d all escape execution after all...